eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-27_viva-meme-dedicated-to-the-team.md

 - - -

-This page is synchronized from the post: [VIVA meme - dedicated to the team](https://steemit.com/@deanliu/viva-meme-dedicated-to-the-team)
+This page is synchronized from the post: ['VIVA meme - dedicated to the team'](https://steemit.com/@deanliu/viva-meme-dedicated-to-the-team)